InnerSourceCommons/InnerSourceLearningPath/meetings/roles.md

 * [ ] Select `Make a copy`.
 * [ ] Replace `MM` and `DD` in the document name with the two-digit month and day of the upcoming meeting.
 * [ ] Open the document and follow the steps in the **Do these things to set up this document** section.
-* [ ] Send the calendar invite for the next meeting.
+* [ ] Update the calendar invite for the next meeting.
 This invite must include:

   * Conference call info.